-Funded by the Arab Thought Foundation, TAMAM was launched in 2007 on the basis of a memorandum of understanding signed between the Foundation and the American University of Beirut.
+Initially, TAMAM was initiated in 2007 as part of a memorandum of understanding between the Arab Thought Foundation (ATF) and the American University of Beirut.
+ATF has provided TAMAM with its long term funding over four phases that expands from 2007 up until 2021.
 To get more information about TAMAM’ s Phases, Vision, and Mission, see below:

 TAMAM’s Vision Statement: TAMAM is a continuously expanding and developing network of Arab educators and educational institutions aiming at: (1) building leadership capacities for change, and (2) integrating and sustaining the school based improvement culture in educational institutions dedicated to school reform.
 Its members are committed lifelong learning and sustainable improvement of their practices to serve student learning through in collaboration with other practitioners in their institutions, local communities, university academicians and policy makers at the national, Arab and international levels.